richardanaya/spark_delta_lake/README.md

 pyspark --master spark://localhost:7077 --packages io.delta:delta-core_2.12:0.7.0 --conf "spark.sql.extensions=io.delta.sql.DeltaSparkSessionExtension" --conf "spark.sql.catalog.spark_catalog=org.apache.spark.sql.delta.catalog.DeltaCatalog"
 ```

 Notice all those params that used to be in are python are now give to pyspark directly.
-Now our notebook code is simpler:
+Now create a notebook, and our code is much simpler:

 ```
-from pyspark.sql import SparkSession spark = SparkSession.builder.appName("DeltaLakeExample").getOrCreate()
 spark.sql("CREATE TABLE IF NOT EXISTS events using delta location '/tmp/events'") spark.sql("select * from events").show(100)
 ```